God Will Restore What Was Lost

 This was the first day of the darkest season in Job’s life.
 And instead of getting better, things got worse for a while.
 Job suffered a terrible disease (Job 2:7), his wife counseled him to die (Job 2:9), and his friends blamed him for his pain (Job 15:6).

 When this time of testing was over, God gave Job twice as much as he had before.
-He restored Job’s fortune (Job 42:10), resurrected his family relationships (Job 42:11), and gave him more children (Job 42:13).
+He restored Job’s fortune (Job 42:10), restored his family relationships (Job 42:11), and gave him more children (Job 42:13).
+God will restore what was lost, even when it feels impossible.

 Sometimes when we go through seasons of heartache, it’s easy to assume that we’ve done something wrong.
 We search for the sin or mistake we made that caused the calamity we’re experiencing.